 Know what’s legal

 When you decide to busk, the last thing you want is to have your spellbinding street performance interrupted by a ticket-wielding police officer.
-A quick internet search should give you a good idea of what’s legal when it comes to public performances in any given community, and a call to a local police precinct or town hall won’t hurt either.
+A quick internet search should give you a good idea of what’s legal when it comes to performing in a public space in any given community, and a call to a local police precinct or town hall won’t hurt either.
+Some cities offer a busking permit as well.
 Be sure to ask not only about performing publicly, but about accepting tips or donations, and selling CDs, as well.
 (Ed note: See the links below for some resources to check out for legal info).

 When it comes to laws, every community is different, says Charith Premawardhana, a violist who busked extensively for two years while a conservatory student.
 “I had a friend get a ticket for busking in Golden Gate Park in San Francisco, for example, but if you’re unamplified, you can play pretty much anywhere else in the city,” he says.